Pontypool RFC: Since 2012

 It was announced in September 2011 that the Premier Division would be reduced to 10 teams for the 2012–13 season.
 The teams for the league would be decided on three factors.
 Firstly, the holding of an 'A Licence' based on stadium criteria.
 The signing of a 'Participation Agreement' and judged on league results over the previous six seasons.

 It was announced that four clubs, Pontypool, Tonmawr, Bridgend and Carmarthen had not achieved the required criteria to be included into the new league.
 However, pressure from Ospreys and Scarlets backers led to the league being extended to 12 teams with Bridgend and Carmarthen included.
 Tonmawr, citing financial reasons, opted not to take part in the new league at all and re-entered themselves into Division Six.

 Pontypool launched a legal challenge to avoid being the only team relegated but lost the case despite the judge commenting that the WRU's changing of the structure was "against the rules" but that the WRU had the power to do so.
 Pontypool was guaranteed to be safeguarded from relegation in the first season in the Championship regardless of their final position.

 Pontypool started the 2012/13 season poorly, losing all but one of their first twenty matches.
 However, their fortunes improved towards the end of the season, winning six of their last seven games.
 Pontypool ended the season in 12th place, above the two relegation places.

+A fourth-placed finish in the 2013/14 season was followed by two successive fifth-placed finishes in 2014/2015 and 2015/16.

+At the end of the 2015/16 season, the leagues were reorganised and the top three teams were promoted to the premiership (Merthyr RFC, Swansea RFC and Bargoed RFC.
+The premiership was then ringfenced for the next three seasons.